 Leek and Salmon Soup

-This creamy salmon soup is nourishing, wonderfully comforting and will warm you up and lift your spirits on a chilly day!
-It takes less than an hour to prepare and the garnishes can be easily adapted to make this soup your own!
+This creamy Leek and Salmon Soup is nourishing, wonderfully comforting and will warm you up and lift your spirits on a chilly day!

 salmon soup with croutons and dill

-You can find this soup on the menu of many different restaurants in my hometown regardless of cuisine.
 Nourishing and with a beautifully silky consistency, this salmon soup is a decidedly comforting dish for me.
-I am certain you could find similar dishes in many regions, especially those rich in salmon, and the soup easily lends itself to regional interpretations — this version, with subtle flavors and garnished with dill and rye croutons, feels to me markedly Russian.
-But swap leeks for shallots and use parsley and a parmesan crisp for garnish and this soup takes on a Mediterranean feel!
+And while salmon soup is popular in many cuisines, this version, with subtle flavors and garnished with dill and rye croutons, feels to me markedly Russian.

 bowl of salmon soup

-• I normally use salmon fillets with skin on.
-Before pureeing the soup I remove the skin from the fillets and also reserve a few chunks of salmon to garnish the soup.
+• Use skin-on salmon fillets for more flavor.
+Before pureeing the soup, I remove the skin from the fillets and also reserve a few chunks of salmon to garnish the soup.

-• Use just enough water to cover all of the ingredients.
+• Adjust the amount of water as needed.
+Use just enough water to cover all of the ingredients.
 If the soup is too thick after blending you can add additional water to your preference.

-• To get a creamier texture for this soup add a little extra butter or olive oil when blending.
-Straining the soup through a mesh strainer after blending also helps with the texture.
-Finally, right before serving you can add a splash of cream to make the texture even silkier, but that’s optional.
+• Make the soup extra creamy.
+To get a creamier texture for this soup add a little extra butter or olive oil when blending.
+Right before serving you can also add a splash of cream to make the texture even silkier.

 Print